 Geometry is one of the important branches of mathematics that deals with the study of different shapes.
 It initiates the study of lines and angles.
 A straight line is a line without curves and it is defined as the shortest distance between two points.
 An angle is formed when the line segment meets at a point.
-There are different types of angles and the classification of pair of angles are given as
+There are different types of angles and the classification of pair of angles is given as:

 - Complementary angles